codeguy/php-the-right-way/_posts/01-05-01-Windows-Setup.md

 live.
 If you are developing on Windows and deploying to Linux (or anything non-Windows) then you should consider using a Virtual Machine.
 This sounds tricky, but using [Vagrant][vagrant] you can set up simple wrappers, then using [Puppet][puppet] or [Chef][chef] you can provision these boxes and share them with your colleagues to ensure you're all working on the same stack.
 More on this soon.

+Chris Tankersley has a very helpful blog post on what tools he uses to do [PHP development using Windows][windows-tools].

 [php-downloads]: http://windows.php.net
 [phpmanager]: http://phpmanager.codeplex.com/
 [wpi]: http://www.microsoft.com/web/downloads/platform.aspx